Guardiola responds after Man City accused of breaches - WHIZ News

 “My first thought is we are already being condemned,” Guardiola said.
 “We are lucky we live in a marvellous country where everyone is innocent until proved guilty.
 We didn’t have this opportunity.
 We are already sentenced.”

-City already had a two-year ban from European club competitions overturned by the Court of Arbitration for Sport in 2020 after UEFA had ruled the club committed “serious breaches” of financial fair play regulations from 2012-16.
+City had a two-year ban from European club competitions overturned by the Court of Arbitration for Sport in 2020 after UEFA had ruled it had committed “serious breaches” of financial fair play regulations from 2012-16.

 James Robson is at https://twitter.com/jamesalanrobson